archseer/enigma/README.md

 [![Build status](https://api.travis-ci.org/archseer/enigma.svg?branch=master)](https://travis-ci.org/archseer/enigma)
 [![Windows build status](https://ci.appveyor.com/api/projects/status/github/archseer/enigma?svg=true)](https://ci.appveyor.com/project/archseer/enigma)

 An implementation of the Erlang VM in Rust.
-We aim to be complete, correct and fast (in that order of importance).
-However my TotallySerious™ fibonacci microbenchmarks are currently on-par with OTP (but I'm missing 99% of the runtime :)
+We aim to be complete, correct and fast, in that order of importance.

 OTP 22+ compatible (sans the distributed bits for now) &mdash; all your code should eventually run on Enigma unchanged.
 Deprecated opcodes won't be supported.

 ## Why?